Development assistance in the Pacific

 The Pacific Financial Inclusion Program (PFIP) aims to increase access to financial services among low income and rural households through activities such as designing financial literacy programs, capacity development of financial service providers and regulatory bodies and giving performance-based grants to financial service providers to develop and implement pro poor financial services.

-The PFIP is a multi-donor fund program – EU, UNDP, UNCDF, DFAT (Australia), NZAid – and is jointly implemented by United Nations Development Program (UNDP) and the United Nations Capital Development Fund (UNCDF).
-Australia provided around $10m or 68 percent of total funding for Phase 1 which ended in June 2014.
-Phase 2 of PFIP commenced from July 2014 with total DFAT funding of $14.15 million (50 per cent contribution).
+PFIP is a multi-donor fund program – EU, UNDP, UNCDF, DFAT (Australia), NZ Ministry of Foreign Affairs and Trade – and is jointly implemented by United Nations Development Program (UNDP) and the United Nations Capital Development Fund (UNCDF).
+Australia provided around $4.75m of total funding for Phase 1 which ended in June 2014.
+Phase 2 of PFIP commenced from July 2014 with total DFAT funding of $27.4million (50 per cent contribution).

 Key achievements in Phase 1 include:

 - providing financial access to nearly 600,000 previously unbanked people, including 250,000 women

 - developing Financial Inclusion and Financial Literacy strategies for PNG, Fiji, Solomon Islands and Vanuatu and a National Financial Literacy strategy for Samoa

 - establishing national finance inclusion taskforce in PNG, Solomon Islands, Vanuatu and Fiji

 - establishing financial competency baselines for PNG, Fiji, Samoa, Solomon Islands